robertor12345/CheckoutPaymentsApiInterviewTask/README.md

 The things you need to build and run the API and how to install them.

-Install Visual Studio 2019 version 16.4 or higher alongside .NET Core 3.1 and the SSDT (sql server data tools) SDK
+Install Visual Studio 2019 version 16.4 or higher alongside .NET Core 3.1 and the SSDT (SQL server data tools) SDK

-Download and install SQL Server Managment Tools here: https://docs.microsoft.com/en-us/sql/ssms/release-notes-ssms?redirectedfrom=MSDN&view=sql-server-ver15
+Download and install SQL Server Managment Tools here: https://docs.microsoft.com/en-us/SQL/ssms/release-notes-ssms?redirectedfrom=MSDN&view=SQL-server-ver15

 Install a HTTP request composer - Postman is recommended.